 There are a few commonplace ingredients that most of the best bakers have, and they are quite straightforward to implement.
-To become a baker, you should first think about enrolling into pastry classes.
+To become a baker, you should first think about enrolling in pastry classes or getting a pastry chef degree.
 You can subsequently learn baking skills that are necessary to become a successful baker.
 While solid education is a vital ingredient, there are other things that can assist you with taking your baking skills to an advanced level.

 Most successful bakers realize that the process of baking necessitates efficient timing, to prepare everything you require, including having pre-measured ingredients and tools on hand.
-Baking requires precision and for a recipe to work one must be organized and not scramble to find acquired tools or ingredients.
+Baking requires precision and for a recipe to work one must be organized and not scramble to find acquired tools or ingredients – it is so much easier to start baking once you have everything all together.
+You could even go as far as colour co-ordinating your equipment to look more professional.
+For example, with a quick search of Google you’ll be able to find the right kitchenaid colors to match the rest of the equipment within your kitchen.
 The order of ingredients is crucial and attention to detail can make all the difference.

 Just like cooks in a kitchen, a baker also works in a fast-paced milieu with a team of culinary experts next to them.
 Clear communication during tasks can make the process a lot smoother.